iandenegri/beyblade_burst_web_app/README.md

 * Switched from a FBV to a CBV for the index page to try and get as much of the site functioning with CBV's as possible.
 * Upgrades to the navbar.
 * Switched aliases to a text field as there can be an unlimited amount of them.
+* Users can create and submit parts and combinations.
+This will eventually need to be reduced to mods only or require validation.
+* django-storages added to requirements so I can set it up and start uploading images to develop with.

 # TO-DO
 * The Combination Model needs an overhaul from the admin panel side.
 When creating a new combination parts of all types come up for every specific part field.
-When creating a form to create combinations I can probably specify to only show specific types of parts in each drop down input.
+Works fine on the UI side.
+Not a high priority but would be nice to address.
 * The Combination Model can't handle Gachinko layer combinations.
 This can be addressed once all other aspects of it are completed.
 * Add cripsyforms or something so the sign up and sign in pages aren't so ugly.
 * Make password resetting work.